Falkland Islands sovereignty dispute: Falklands War

 The Falklands War of 1982 was the largest and most severe armed conflict over the sovereignty of the islands.
-It started following the occupation of South Georgia by Argentine scrap merchants whose number included some Argentine Marines.
-However, the UK had also reduced its presence in the Islands by announcing the withdrawal of HMS Endurance, the Royal Navy's icebreaker ship and only permanent presence in the South Atlantic.
+It started following the occupation of South Georgia by Argentine scrap merchants who included some Argentine Marines.
+The UK had reduced its presence in the islands by announcing the withdrawal of HMS Endurance, the Royal Navy's icebreaker ship and only permanent presence in the South Atlantic.
 The UK had also denied Falkland Islanders full British citizenship under the British Nationality Act 1981.

 In 1982, Argentina was in the midst of a devastating economic crisis and large-scale civil unrest against the repressive military junta that was governing the country.
-On 2 April, with Argentine Navy commander-in-chief Admiral Jorge Anaya as the main architect and supporter of the operation, a combined Argentine amphibious force invaded the Islands.
-Immediately, the UK severed diplomatic ties with Argentina and began to assemble a task force to retake the Islands.
+On 2 April, with Argentine Navy commander-in-chief Admiral Jorge Anaya as the main architect and supporter of the operation, a combined Argentine amphibious force invaded the Falklands.
+Immediately, the UK severed diplomatic ties with Argentina and began to assemble a task force to retake the islands.
 A diplomatic offensive began, to gain support for economic and military sanctions.
-The United Nations Security Council issued Resolution 502 calling on Argentina to withdraw forces from the Islands and on both parties to seek a diplomatic solution.
+The United Nations Security Council issued Resolution 502 calling on Argentina to withdraw forces from the Falklands and on both parties to seek a diplomatic solution.
 Another resolution called for an immediate ceasefire, but this was vetoed by both the United States and the United Kingdom.
 The European Community condemned the invasion and imposed economic sanctions on Argentina, although several EC states expressed reservations about British policy in this area.
 France and West Germany also temporarily suspended several military contracts with the Argentine military.
 The United States supported mediated talks, via Secretary of State Alexander Haig, and initially took a neutral stance, although in private substantial material aid was made available to the UK from the moment of invasion.
 The US publicly supported the UK's position following the failure of peace talks.

 The British Task Force began offensive action against Argentina on 23 April 1982 and recaptured South Georgia after a short naval engagement.
-The operation to recover the Falkland Islands began on 1 May and after fierce naval and air engagements an amphibious landing was made at San Carlos Bay on 21 May.
+The operation to recover the Falklands began on 1 May and after fierce naval and air engagements an amphibious landing was made at San Carlos Bay on 21 May.
 On 14 June the Argentine forces surrendered and control of the islands returned to the UK.
 Two Royal Navy ships then sailed to the South Sandwich Islands and expelled the Argentine military from Thule Island, leaving no Argentine presence in the Falkland Islands Dependencies.